 I’ve got a submission deadline coming up – what should I do?

 You should complete any assessments according to submission dates already published, unless told otherwise.
-If a deadline is extended, your department or faculty will advise all students in your cohort.
-If you would like to apply for an individual extension, you should consult your Senior Tutor or College Office and make an application before the deadline has passed.
+If a deadline is extended due to industrial action, then your department or faculty will advise all students in your cohort.
+If you need to apply for an individual extension (for illness or other urgent cause), you should consult your Senior Tutor or College Office and make an application before the deadline has passed.